-Report type determines which set of records will be available in a report.
+Report type determines which set of records and fields will be available in a report.
 Every report is based on a particular report type.
-The report type is selected first when we create a report.
+The report type(custom or standard) is selected first when we create a report.
 Every report type has a primary object and one or more related objects.
 All these objects must be linked together either directly or indirectly.

 Standard Report Types are automatically included with standard objects and also with custom objects where “Allow Reports” is checked.

 Standard Report Types cannot be customized and automatically include standard and custom fields for each object within the report type.
 Standard report types get created when an object is created, and also when a relationship is created.

 Standard report types always have inner joins.

 Custom report types are reporting templates created to streamline the reporting process.
 Custom Reports are created by an administrator or User with “Manage Custom Report Types” permission.
 Custom report types are created when standard report types cannot specify which records will be available on reports.

 In custom report types we can specify objects which will be available in a particular report.
 The primary object must have a relationship with other objects present in a report type either directly or indirectly.
 Custom report types are made when we don’t want inner join or when there is no direct relationship between objects.